 Rubens was 32 years old when he married 18years old Isabella Brant.
 Isabella was the daughter of the humanist and lawyer, Jan Brant one of the secretaries of Antwerp.

-The painting is the full-length double portrait of the couple seated in a bower of honeysuckle ( symbolism of love and marriage) that surrounds them.
+The painting shows a full-length double portrait of the couple seated in a bower of honeysuckle, symbolizing love and marriage that surrounds them.

 The honeysuckle and garden were both traditional symbols of love and faithfulness.